dldbfla/QR_Code_Generator_with_GUI.py/README.md

 These two libraries must be installed for this Python code to run properly.

 If you need additional libraries, you can install them using the pip install [library_name] command. where [library_name] is the name of the library you want to install.

+## Here are some things to keep in mind while using this code

+Python version: This code is written to work with Python 3.x versions.
+Please note that it may not work properly on Python 2.x versions.

+Install the required libraries: The qrcode library is required, which can be installed using the pip install qrcode[pil] command.
+The tkinter library is also required, which is included by default in Python 3.x versions.
+If you don't have this library installed, you'll need to reinstall Python or install tkinter using the appropriate method.

+File save permissions: When saving a file, if you don't have write access to the path to save it, the file save may fail.
+In this case, you'll need to use a different path or set the appropriate permissions.

+Internet connection: The website URL is entered to generate the QR code.
+Therefore, it is important to enter the correct URL and the behavior may vary depending on your internet connection.

+UI language: The UI of the colorchoosercolor and filedialog.asksaveasfilename functions follows the language settings of the operating system.
+You cannot change the UI language directly in the code.

+Please keep these things in mind when using the code.